 Pages really come into their own in two areas, firstly as a way for users to build up things such as a resume, reflective documentation and so on.
 The second thing is in the area of collaboration, especially when in the context of groups.
 With the powerful access controls on both read and write, this plugin is ideal for collaborative document creation.

 Note: Developers should note that there are actually 2 types of pages:

-1. Top-level pages (with subtype page_top)
+- 1. Top-level pages (with subtype page_top) - 2.
+Normal pages (with subtype page)

-Figure 1.5: Message notification
+Fig. 1.5: Message notification